akrementsov/akrementsov/README.md

 ## Hello
 I am **Andrey Krementsov**, 32 y.o.
-I have been learning iOS development for a year and now **looking for an open source project** to work in.
-A few months ago I switched from UIKit to SwiftUI.
+I have been learning iOS development with focus on UIKit for a year and now **looking for an open source project** to work in.
 In addition, I am preparing for the IELTS exam.
 My target is a 7.0 - 7.5 score.

 ## iOS development skills
 - Swift